Radityaaa25/Radityaaa25/README.md

-My name is **Raditya As** and I'm an active Information Systems Student at Universitas Bina Sarana Informatika.
+My name is **Raditya Ananda Satria** and I'm an active Information Systems Student at Universitas Bina Sarana Informatika.